 You have the statutory right to appeal this decision.
 Please refer to Section 7 of this guide for more information.
-There is also information available at www.northtyneside.gov.uk.
+There is also information available at my.northtyneside.gov.uk.
 You must fill in an online apeal from.
 Telling us that you want a place at the school is not an official appeal.

-Changing your school preference after 16 April 2022
+Changing your school preference after 17 April 2023